H’seven

 “I think it’s time I introduced myself to him, don’t you?”

 “Introduce… “ Remert realizes that somehow his mouth is hanging open again.
 “To HIM?!
-No… I think that is an incredibly dangerous idea.”
+No… NO!
+That is an incredibly dangerous idea.”

 “Yeah, I know, that’s why I like it.”